 Teaching our students to be servant leaders is part of the mission of Lighthouse.
 It is how we impact our community for Jesus Christ.

-The Lighthouse family partners with World Vision in Kenya as its global mission agency.
-We encourage enthusiastic participation from the entire school community in our yearly outreach.
+One area of focus is giving to World Vision, supporting child sponsorship in Kenya.
 In addition, each class is involved in a community service project here in the greater Gig Harbor area.
 Students are encouraged to earn their own money to give and to participate personally in the projects suggested for their age group.